SHIELDS-DLS/AnsiBox/README.md

 ![](./images/box.png)

+## Organizational part

+For the organizational part, the aim is for participants to organize themselves, elect a team leader and report back on their analyses.

 ## Supervision

 The goal of the supervision is to watch the server, the box and the services running :